Latent Causal Socioeconomic Health Index: Introduction

 To elaborate on the above elements, our paper is laid out as follows.
 In the next section, we briefly review the methodologies used to construct some of the existing socioeconomic health indices.
-Section \ref{sec:data} introduces the countries' data, and Section \ref{sec:method} discusses the methodology and building blocks we will employ to construct our latent socioeconomic health for nations.
+Section \ref{sec:data} introduces the countries' data, and Section \ref{sec:method} discusses the methodology and building blocks we employ to construct our latent socioeconomic health for nations.
 In Section \ref{sec:LHW}, we propose a framework (using the building blocks discussed in Section \ref{sec:method}) which is applied to the data, and highlight some of the results from our models; we also discuss a new visualization technique for assessing covariate balance under the generalized propensity score framework.
 In Section \ref{sec:discussion}, we revisit the data by providing an in-depth discussion of the specifics of the data and model structure we have used.
+In Section \ref{sec:simStudies}, we discuss two simulation studies to validate our model results.
 Finally, we review the limitations of our work and conclude the paper by discussing some potential future work in Section \ref{sec:future}.
-Appendices A--E in the supplemental document contain further details on computation, posterior distributions, and additional insights.
+Appendices A--G in the supplemental document contain further details on computation, posterior distributions, and additional insights.